-Why I disrupted my business over the holidays
+Why I disrupted my business in 2016

 It all started when I read over December “Exponential Organisations” by Salim Ismail

 I knew I’d gotten complacent about this.
 This book scared me silly!

 I’ve seen so many new disruptive business case studies to know that whatever business you are in, you either have to disrupt yourself…or be disrupted, oftentimes by someone with little resources and little experience in your industry, but a technical advance helps them to find a niche that steals away your business right under your nose.